bricomp/Nextion-Library/README.md

 # Nextion-Library

+**NOTE that the version has been raised to vs 1.71.
+This includes an important fix which overcomes the library being overwhelmed  when data arrives too fast from the Nextion, as is the case when two variables data is sent in close succession ands at high baud rates.
+The fault resulted in the second variables data being lost and an error occurring.**

+Other enhancements have been made to the library, described in the Nextion.h file, and in README-Addendum.md

 #### PLEASE ALSO READ THE Nextion.h DOCUMENT IN Resources

 In the Examples folder is the HMI file NextionExample.HMI and the INO file NextionExample.ino which were developed to demonstrate this library.